We roll our eyes at the co-worker with the medical-grade ergonomic chair and desk treadmill. But they probably have a high-functioning butt.

 Consider walking to a lunch spot near your office.
 If you work from home, walk the dog or go outside for a stroll around your neighborhood.
 The more you move, the happier your glutes!

 It’s easy to get lost in work and hunch your body for hours on end.
 Factor in meetings and your butt becomes a comatose ham steak.
 Here’s a simple fix: Set a reminder once an hour to get up, stretch, and walk around.

 You can also do stealth glute squeezes throughout the day as well as calf raises and leg stretches to warm up tissues and wake that booty up.

 Although there are ways to treat gluteal amnesia, taking preventative measures is the best way to go.
 The glutes play a major role in balancing the pelvis and stabilizing the hips and spine.
 In other words, build a butt of steel.

-Here are a few easy yet effective workouts you can do at home to target and strengthen the glutes.
+Here are a few equipment-free workouts you can do at home to target and strengthen the glutes.

 Lateral Leg Lifts